© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows 620m east of Dilton Farm is a scheduled monument protected by Historic England under reference 1010376.
 View the official record →

-Three bowl barrows 620m east of Dilton Farm is a Bronze Age funerary monument comprising three burial mounds located in Hampshire.
+Three bowl barrows 620m east of Dilton Farm is a Bronze Age ceremonial monument located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010376.

 Three bowl barrows 620m east of Dilton Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010376.